 This is a newer approach to a feedback compressor in nebula.
 This will give a wonderful classic attack.
 A great deal of study went into reproducing the complexity’s in nebula.
 In addition to this the release has a classic slowing as it approaches ZERO compression (up to approx 30sec’s release.

-In Double/triple modes Naturally have slightly faster action.
+In Double/triple modes have slightly faster action in attack release.

 The clipper was added to emulate the saturation that the unit produces clipping transients.
 It’s not necessary to use it unless it’s desired, It is simply to clip/limit any transient let through by the attack of the comp.I advise It should be only used subtlety.
 Simply place this after the comp preset.
 When using the skin, I recommend you don’t go into the red.
 A typical comp could also include the pre before the compressor.